Bursa: History

-Under Byzantine rule, the town became a garrison city in 562 AD, where imperial guards were stationed there.
+Encyclopædia Britannica suggests that, when Bursa was under Byzantine rule, The city prospered after the Byzantine Emperor Justinian I built a palace there. the city then became a garrison city in 562, where imperial guards were stationed.
 Already by the mid-6th century, Bursa was known as a famous silk textile manufacturing centre.

-Bursa (from the Greek "Prusa") became the first major capital city of the early Ottoman Empire following its capture from the Byzantines in 1326.
+Bursa became the first major capital city of the early Ottoman Empire following its capture from the Byzantines in 1326.
 As a result, the city witnessed a considerable amount of urban growth such as the building of hospitals, caravanserais and madrasas throughout the 14th century, with the first official Ottoman mint established in the city.
-After conquering Edirne (Adrianople) in East Thrace, the Ottomans turned it into the new capital city in 1363, but Bursa retained its spiritual and commercial importance in the Ottoman Empire.
-The Ottoman sultan Bayezid I built the Bayezid Külliyesi (Bayezid I theological complex) in Bursa between 1390 and 1395 and the Ulu Cami (Grand Mosque) between 1396 and 1400.
-After Bayezid was defeated in the Battle of Ankara by the forces Timur in 1402, the latter's grandson, Muhammad Sultan Mirza, had the city pillaged and burned.
-Despite this, Bursa remained as the most important administrative and commercial centre in the empire until Mehmed II conquered Constantinople in 1453.
+After conquering Adrianople (now Edirne) in East Thrace, the Ottomans turned it into the new capital city in 1363.
+No longer a capital city, Bursa still retained its spiritual and commercial importance in the Ottoman Empire.
+The Ottoman Sultan Bayezid I built the Bayezid Külliyesi (Bayezid I theological complex) in Bursa between 1390 and 1395 and the Bursa Ulu Cami (Bursa Grand Mosque) between 1396 and 1400.
+After the defeat and capture of Bayezid in the Battle of Ankara by the forces of Emir Timur in 1402, the latter's grandson, Muhammad Sultan Mirza, had the city pillaged and burned.
+Despite this, Bursa remained as the most important administrative and commercial centre in the empire until Sultan Mehmed II conquered Constantinople in 1453.
 The population of Bursa was 45,000 in 1487.

-During the Ottoman period, Bursa continued to be the source of most royal silk products.
-Aside from the local silk production, the city imported raw silk from Iran, and occasionally from China, and was the main production centre for the kaftans, pillows, embroidery and other silk products for the Ottoman palaces until the 17th century.
-Devshirme system was also implemented in Bursa and its surroundings where it was negotiated between the authorities and locals.
-For example, during the 1603-4 levy, the villagers of a Christian village called Eğerciler, in Bursa, declared that they were responsible for providing sheep to the capital, and the children of the village were very much needed as shepherds.
-They asserted that even though they were not obliged to give any children for the army, the officers took some anyway, and that they should be returned.
-The villagers’ claim that it was in tremendous need of future shepherds was taken seriously by the state, and a decree commanded the return of the children.
-Bursa was also notable for its numerous hammams (bath) built during the reign of Suleiman such as the Yeni Kaplıca.
+During the Ottoman period, Bursa was a hub of the Ottoman silk trade.
+The city housed the distributions of silk and other luxury commodities from the east, particularly Ming China, to the rest of the Mediterranean region and to the Italian city-states, particularly Genoa and Florence.
+Bursa was also known for its numerous hammams (bathhouses) built during the reign of Sultan Suleiman I such as the Yeni Kaplıca.
+The Devshirme system was also implemented in Bursa and its surroundings where it was negotiated between the authorities and the locals.
+Sometime during a levy in 1603-4, the villagers of Eğerciler (currently called Eğerce), a Christian village in Bursa and also a provider of sheeps to Istanbul, declared that the children of the village were very much needed as shepherds.
+They also asserted that even though they were not obliged to give any children to the army, the officers took some anyway, and that they should be returned.
+The villagers' claim of tremendous need of future shepherds was taken seriously by the Ottoman, and a decree commanded the return of the children.
 From 1867 until 1922, Bursa was the capital of Hüdavendigâr vilayet.
 As it was a significant cultural and trade hub, traders, most of whom were Armenians, became very wealthy.
-The most influential study of Bursa's silk trade and economic history is the work of Ottomanist Halil İnalcık.